 The following illustration of an IAM policy layout shows the

 to develop and test their upcoming features and bug fixes, as well as a

 prod project for production traffic:

-As the following table shows, there are 4 groups of users within the organization with varying levels of permissions, granted through IAM roles across the 2 projects:
+As the following table shows, there are four groups of users within the organization with varying levels of permissions, granted through IAM roles across the two projects:

 ||Full administrative access to the clusters and Kubernetes resources running within the project.|

 ||Create, modify, and delete firewall rules and SSL certificates as well as view resources that were created within each cluster including the logs of the running pods.|